-Note that this estimator is not feasible because $\beta$ is unknown and it is of probability zero to have exactly matched indexes ($x_{is}^{\prime} \beta=x_{it}^{\prime}\beta$) in the presence of continuous regressors.
-To resolve the first concern, we propose to replace the unknown parameter $\beta$ in expression (\ref{eq:3.3}) with the $\hat{\beta}$ obtained from (\ref{eq:3.1}), which will be shown to be (cube-root $n$) consistent in Section \ref{sec_asymptotics}.
+Note that this estimator is not feasible, because $\beta$ is unknown, and it is of probability zero to have exactly matched indices ($x_{is}^{\prime} \beta=x_{it}^{\prime}\beta$) in the presence of continuous regressors.
+To resolve the first concern, we propose replacing the unknown parameter $\beta$ in expression (\ref{eq:3.3}) with the $\hat{\beta}$ obtained from (\ref{eq:3.1}), which is shown to be (cube-root $n$) consistent in Section \ref{sec_asymptotics}.

 For the second concern, we use kernel weights